07th-mod/python-patcher/news/Umineko Answer (Ch. 5-8).md

 High resolution screens (greater than 1080p) can also cause problems (mainly on integrated graphics).
 Forcing your desktop screen resolution lower may help.
 You can test if this is a problem by playing in windowed mode with a small window - performance will usually improve.

+#### Older news

+23/02/2019: On the 05/02/2019 a change was made to the manual mac install instructions which would prevent you from starting the game.
+It has now been reverted (sorry abou that).

+28-01-2019: Cross Platform Installer is now suggested in install instructions.
+Wiki has been refactored.

+28-01-2019: Add ADV mode to Full Patch of Question Arcs

+17-11-18: Add beta version of Question Arcs in 1080p resolution (previously resolution was 960p, resulting in some blurriness).
+You can install it via the installer or manually.
+Add ability to toggle language with 'Tab' button.

+2-10-18: Add Japanese Language mode (thanks Naoki!).
+Note: currently doesn't work for "Voice Only" or answer arcs "ADV mode", due to those versions using a different script.

+15-07-18: Some small changes to both arcs (to update you need both the latest script file and the latest update zip)

+- For Question arcs only, add the option to view the original game's videos since some consider the PS3 openings too spoilery.
+(Question arcs issue #101)
+- Use English title logo for Question arcs (Question arcs issue #100)
+- Fix transparency of images for one scene for Answer arcs (use alphablend mode images)

+06-06-18: For Chiru Arcs only, minor update to script and assets (see issue [#47](https://github.com/07th-mod/umineko-answer/issues/47))

+05-05-18: For Question Arcs only, fix some missing voice delays.

+01-05-18: Update all .exes to give a reminder if you forget to rename the `0.utf` to `0.u` instead of the generic/incorrect error message.
+Backup of the old .exes can be found [here](https://github.com/07th-mod/resources/releases/download/Beato/umineko_exe_backup_2018-05-01.7z).

+13-04-18: Add [missing Maria/Rosa Alternate Sprites](https://github.com/07th-mod/umineko-question/issues/93) to the merged update pack (pack v4 cumulative) for Question Arcs only.

+02-04-18: Question arc script was updated to fix voice/unvoiced delay bugs.

+17-02-18: **Did Steam update your game, breaking your patch?** Follow the [Question Arc Instructions](https://github.com/07th-mod/umineko-question#warning---steam-updates) or the [Answer Arc Instructions](https://github.com/07th-mod/umineko-answer#warning---steam-updates).